The Magi and the Christmas

 ruled by the Parthians.

-The Magoi were still influential in Parthia.
+The Magi were still influential in Parthia.
 The Parthian empire was ruled by kings.
 But there was

 also a governing body, the Megistanes,